Lance-Drane/dotfiles/README.md

 # dotfiles

+My personal dotfile repo.
+I don't accept issues/PRs but you're welcome to use these yourself.

 ## management

 I personally manage these with the [Git bare repository](https://www.atlassian.com/git/tutorials/dotfiles) approach, and there's a couple of scripts/aliases which assume this management approach.